Changes are happening - please bear with us while we update our site.

 What Are ‘Growth’ And ‘Defensive’ Assets And Investments?

-In this article:
+In this financial guide:

 Generally speaking, growth assets are higher risk and higher reward investments.
 Defensive assets are lower-risk lower-reward.